-Kitaab is seeking short story submissions for The Best Asian Short Stories 2021 anthology, the latest in the annual TBASS series of anthologies which aims to celebrate the Asian short story as a constantly evolving, innovative and vibrant mode of literary expression.
+Kitaab is seeking short story submissions for The Best Asian Short Stories 2022 anthology, the latest in the annual TBASS series of anthologies celebrating the Asian short story as a constantly evolving, innovative and vibrant mode of literary expression.

-We will also select some web-extra stories: these will be stories that did not make it to the TBASS 2021 edition but will be published as Web specials.
-This gives you more chance of exposure to your stories, even if they do not get selected for the main printed volume.
+We will also select some web-extra stories: these stories won’t make the TBASS 2022 print edition but will be published as Web specials.

 Asians of all nationalities living anywhere in the world are eligible.
 By ‘Asian writers’, we mean all writers who belong to the continent of Asia.
 Non-Asian authors who have resided in and written extensively about an Asian country will also be considered.

-All submissions must be made together with the fee receipt or screenshot.
+All submissions by new Kitaab members must be made together with the fee receipt or screenshot.

 (for fee waiver requests in case of financial difficulties, please write to us at firstname.lastname@example.org)